 Land/lease

 Often viewed by financiers as the main security, the charge over project land or leases governed under the National Land Code (2020) (NLC) provides registrable interest to the chargee.
-Amongst the rights of the chargee are the entitlement to the custody of issue documents of title or duplicate leases under S244 of the NLC, the right to inspect under S250 of the NLC and application to the court for sale under S256 of the NLC.
+Among the rights of the chargee are: entitlement to custody of issue documents of title or duplicate leases under S244 of the NLC, the right to inspect under S250 of the NLC, and application to the court for sale under S256 of the NLC.
 In addition to the powers and rights under the NLC, a charge annexure would be entered between the land owner and the chargee to set out additional terms governing the charge, including positive and negative covenants and rights of the chargee.

 Shares